muldjord/skyscraper/README.md

 * Introduce the ability to use <BASENAME> in the 'file="somefolder/<BASENAME>.png"' in artwork.xml which would then look for a file in 'resources' with the game basename.png allowing users to use their own custom artwork data as a workaround to adding new types to import (Thank you to 'jueank' for suggesting this)
 * Add the option of scraping custom platforms by configuring them in the config with an alias to an already existing platform.
 Example: scrape 'pcenginecd' could be scraped as 'pcengine' in case you have those files in a 'roms/pcenginecd' folder instead of the pcengine folder.
 Check here: https://github.com/muldjord/skyscraper/issues/136
 * Check for double bracket notes, and only add each note once.
 Remember to do toLower on them before checking as some of them are similar but have differing capitalization
-* Make use the '--cache edit' function with files created using the '--cache report' option.
-For instance with a '--from-file' option

 #### Version 3.2.0 (8th July 2019)
 * Improved output of edit mode to show queue size and initial prioritized resources